|Quinbrook Infrastructure Partners|

 - Transformer installation and commissioning

-- Hot water system design, supply, installation & testing
+- Hot water system design, supply, installation and testing

-- Cables & containment design, supply & installation
+- Cables and containment design, supply and installation

 - HV testing

 - Low carbon power platform – Low carbon technology producing 60% less CO2 emissions than coal or oil